automl/symbolic-explanations-hpo/README.md

 ### Run Settings

 Which models and datasets should be included in the experiments can be defined in `utils/hpobench_utils`.
-As done in the paper, by default, 8 datasets and 5 models are included.
+As done in the paper, by default 8 datasets and 5 models are included.
 For each model and dataset, one hyperparameter-combination is evaluated.
 This can be adapted by modifying the parameter `max_hp_comb` inside the run scripts.
 The argument `job_id`, which can be passed to the run scripts, is an index to iterate over all models, hyperparameter-combinations, and datasets.

 By default, the experiments are run for one parsimony coefficient (0.0001).
-To run the symbolic regression with multiple values for the parsimony coefficient, more values can be added to the parameter `parsimony_coefficient_space` defined in the `run_symbolic_explanation_hpobench.py` script.
+To run the symbolic regression with multiple values for the parsimony coefficient, more values can be added via the parameter `parsimony_coefficient_space` defined in the `run_symbolic_explanation_hpobench.py` script.

 ### Collection of Training Samples for the Symbolic Regression

-Collecting the samples as described in step 1 can be run for a single model, hyperparameter-combination, and dataset, by running
+Collecting the samples as described in step 1 can be run for a single model, hyperparameter-combination, and dataset, by running:

 ```
 python run_sampling_hpobench.py --job_id 0 --run_type smac